Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/review/examination-two-review.md

 interpretation of Python program output.
 The final examination is comprehensive, meaning that it covers all of the content that we studied in this course in the class sessions and laboratory, practical, and technical challenge assignments.
-The emphasis will be on the following technical topics:
+The emphasis will be on the following technical topics listed at the end of this review sheet.

 ### Honor Code for the Final Examination